-Standard IV-Coordination and Continuity of Care Requirements and References Evidence/Documentation as Submitted by the CMO 1.
-CMO Responsibilities: Addendum 4.1.1.5 The CMO enrolls Georgia Families 360° members in the CMO upon receipt of the Georgia Families 360° member's eligibility file from DCH.
+Standard IV-Coordination and Continuity of Care Requirements and References Evidence/Documentation as Submitted by the CMO CMO Responsibilities: Addendum 4.1.1.5 The CMO enrolls Georgia Families 360° members in the CMO upon receipt of the Georgia Families 360° member's eligibility file from DCH.
 Amerigroup enrolls Georgia Families 360° members upon receipt of the Georgia Families 360° member's eligibility file from DCH.
 Std.
 IV.2 - Copy of GA PCP Assignment (Enrollment File) Std.
 IV.2 - Primary Care Provider Selection, Assignment and Change Requests Std.
 IV.2 - Step by Step FCDJJAA Guide - Change PCP/View ID Cards Complex Care Coordination: Georgia Families 360° Program - GA Intake Compliance Team Procedure - Georgia Families 360°- Draft 1 April 10, 2014 and Draft 2 May 19, 2014.
-Barriers to Success: Amerigroup Barriers Encounter with Implementation of Georgia Families 360° Program Findings : The CMO had a process in place to receive the eligibility files for Georgia Families 360° members.
-Once the file was received by the CMO, the Oprocessed the Georgia Families 360° member as an AMERIGROUP member.
-Recommendation: None.
-2. CMO Responsibilities: Addenda 4.8.17.8; 4.8.17.9 Amerigroup requests information about the Georgia Families 360° members' needs, current medical necessity determinations, authorized care, and The CMO requests information about the Georgia Families 360° members' needs current medical necessity determinations, authorized care, and treatment plans within two (2) business days of receipt of the eligibility file needs, current medical necessity determinations, authorized care, and treatment plans within two (2) business days of receipt of the eligibility file from DCH and receipt of a signed release of information form from DFCS and DJJ.
-Requests are made as follows:

-- For a Georgia Families 360° member transitioned from another CMO or from private insurance, a request is sent to the prior CMO or other insurer. - For a Georgia Families 360° member transitioned from fee-for-service Medicaid, the CMO coordinates with DCH to send requests to the member's prior service providers.
+Barriers to Success: Amerigroup Barriers Encounter with Implementation of Georgia Families 360° Program Findings : The CMO had a process in place to receive the eligibility files for Georg processed the Georgia Families 360° member as an AMERIGROUP member.
+Recommendation : None. · · · 2.
+CMO Responsibilities: Addenda 4.8.17.8; 4.8.17.9 The CMO requests information about the Georgia Families 360° members' needs, current medical necessity determinations, authorized care, and treatment plans within two (2) business days of receipt of the eligibility file from DCH and receipt of a signed release of information form from DFCS and DJJ.
+Requests are made as follows: For a Georgia Families 360° member transitioned from another CMO or from private insurance, a request is sent to the prior CMO or other insurer.
+For a Georgia Families 360° member transitioned from fee-for-service Medicaid, the CMO coordinates with DCH to send requests to the member's prior service providers.
+Amerigroup requests information about the Georgia Families 360° members' needs, current medical necessity determinations, authorized care, and treatment plans within two (2) business days of receipt of the eligibility file from DCH and receipt of a signed release of information form from DFCS and DJJ.
+Requests are made as follows: For a Georgia Families 360° member transitioned from another CMO or from private insurance, a request is sent to the prior CMO or other insurer.
+For a Georgia Families 360° member transitioned from fee-for-service Medicaid, Amerigroup coordinates with DCH to send requests to the member's prior service providers.
+Complex Care Coordination: Georgia Families 360° Program - GA Amerigroup Transitional Healthcare Assessment Centers Std.
+IV.3 - GAHIN AMG Activity 5-19-2014 Std.
+IV.3 - E-form DFCS Std.
+IV.3 - E-form DJJ